bybitbee/phynix/README.md

 Unofficial scripts for installing Pyrodactyl Panel & Wings.
 Works with the latest version of Pyrodactyl!

-Read more about [Pterodactyl](https://pterodactyl.io/) here.
-This script is not associated with the official Pterodactyl Project.
+Read more about [Pyrodactyl](https://pyro.host) here.
+This script is not associated with the official Pyrodactyl Project.

 ## Features